A man stands in the luminous plankton of Jervis Bay

 • Wollongong

-Glow on and get your gum boots dirty by venturing into this abandoned rail tunnel just outside of Sydney, where you’ll find one of the largest colony of bioluminescent bugs in NSW.
+Glow on and get your gum boots dirty by venturing into this abandoned rail tunnel just outside of Sydney, where you’ll find one of the largest colonies of bioluminescent bugs in NSW.
 These semi-rare glowworms – essentially the larvae of fungus gnats (small flies) – are only found in dark and humid places across Australia and New Zealand.
 You’ll audibly gasp as you behold the thousands of blue-glowing bugs, sparkling like stars in vibrant shades of blue and green.
 Since you can’t knock before entering (the glowworms are disturbed by noise), be sure to avoid flash photography, any kind of smoke or insect repellent, and shining your torch directly at the worms.
-The tunnels are incredibly slippery after rain, so we’d also recommend checking the tunnels are open before visiting and entering at your own risk.
+The tunnels are incredibly slippery after rain, so we’d also recommend checking that the tunnels are open before visiting and entering at your own risk.

-When to visit: at night, during the warmer months.
+When to visit: At night, during the warmer months.
 Avoid visiting after heavy rain as the tunnel can become flooded.

 Melissa Woodley